jchytrowski/scrappit/README.md

 ## Get an API key
-You'll need your own API to use this; [Get your own.](https://www.reddit.com/prefs/apps).
+You'll need your own API ID and Key to use this; [Get your own here.](https://www.reddit.com/prefs/apps).
 You can learn about the process [here.](https://github.com/reddit/reddit/wiki/OAuth2)

 ## Set environmental variables (I use .bashrc)
 export REDDIT_USERNAME='Username'